History of New Rochelle, New York: Architecture

 Much of the architectural detailing along Main Street has survived the years.
-Main Street between North Avenue and Huguenot Street evokes a strong sense of the 1920s and 30s with numerous structures built in the Art Deco architectural style.
+Main Street between North Avenue and Huguenot Street evokes a strong sense of the 1920s and 30s with multiple structures built in the Art Deco architectural style.
 New Rochelle's downtown area has the most contiguous group of commercial buildings of this period.
 Significant buildings include the Bank of New Rochelle Building, the Lambden Building, Talner Jewelers, two historic former theater buildings (RKO and Lowe's), the first suburban branch department store location of both Bloomingdales and Arnold Constable, & Co., and several major Art Deco commercial buildings such as the Kaufman Building, home of the nation's first cartoon studio Terrytoons, and a building associated with one of the nation's first motion picture houses, Thanhouser Company.